 “Art has always been a passion of mine in one form or another.
 Since I was once a floral designer and an avid gardener, florals, nature and landscapes are my inspiration and focus.
 I love to observe the soft delicate curves of the petals, the rigid lines of the leaves, and the beauty of light and shadow on each subject.
 My style is contemporary realism, and I love to have my work shine with light, as I paint as much detail as I can into simple compositions.
-I'm captivated with the challenges of transparent watercolor and the fascination of mixing the buttery oils.
+I'm captivated with the challenges of transparent watercolor and the fascination of color mixing the buttery oils.
 What I didn't realize as I started to paint was how much of myself would be layered into each painting.
 When my work is sold, it feels like a deep emotional part of me is included in each piece as it is transferred to its new owner...but I wouldn't have it any other way.
 And for this I am grateful.
 My hope is that the collector will see and feel everything that I put into each painting.”

 Staying home with her girls was a great joy, and it allowed her time to be creative in many other ways.
 She loved to work on their home landscaping and garden flower beds.
-Self taught in textile and needlework, she fashioned a holiday ornament in 1991 and won a fully decorated designer Christmas tree from a local art supply store.
+Learning from books in textile and needlework, she fashioned a holiday ornament in 1991 and won a fully decorated designer Christmas tree from a local art supply store.
 She faux finished walls for her home and for others, even creating her own wall stamps and stencils when she couldn't find what she needed.
 After she began floral arranging for her own decor, “Blooming Designs” was created — a business that provided specially designed silk floral arrangements for gift shops, furniture stores, and banquet halls.

 Having never taken a painting class before, in 2017, she jumped at the opportunity when Jeanne started teaching classes in transparent watercolor and oil painting.
 It was during these classes that her true passion to be an artist was reignited.
-But the highlight came in the summer of 2018 when her youngest daughter and fiancé asked her to paint a watercolor design for their wedding invitation.
+But the highlight came in the summer of 2018 when her youngest daughter and then fiancé asked her to paint a watercolor design for their wedding invitation.
 She was honored but nervous, since painting was so new to her.
-However, she soon worked tirelessly until the perfect invitation was created for them.
+She worked tirelessly until the perfect invitation was created for them.

 Juried into All Creatures and Desert Features Show - July 2020